gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_line_follower_2.rst

 Add obstacle detection: spin function
 ----------------------------------------

-| If the distance sensor detects an object with 10 cm the buggy needs to spin around on the track.
+| If the distance sensor detects an object within 10 cm of the sensor, the buggy needs to spin around on the track.
 | Define ``spin_from_obstacle(spin_time=800)`` so that the buggy spins on the spot.
 As the left motor goes forward, the right motor reverses.
-| Use a default parameter, ``spin_time=800``, which will set the sleep so that the buggy turns about 180 degrees (when the motor speed is the default of 1).
+| Use a default parameter, ``spin_time=800``, which will set the sleep time so that the buggy turns about 180 degrees (when the motor speed is the default of 1).

 .. code-block:: python